mydata-sdk/mydata-stack-1.x/README.md

 # MyData Architecture - *The Stack*

+Note: This repository contains archived historical material produched in Digital Health Revolution project.
+This repository is mainteined only for informational reasons and repository is not actively maintained so it may contain dead links.
+Current version can be found from [https://github.com/mydata-sdk/mydata-docs/](https://github.com/mydata-sdk/mydata-docs/)

 [![Join the chat at https://gitter.im/mydata-stack/Lobby](https://badges.gitter.im/mydata-stack/Lobby.svg)](https://gitter.im/mydata-stack/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This page documents the workflow for contributing to the future revisions of the specifications.
 For reading and downloading the latest release see. http://github.com/mydata-sdk/mydata-stack-1.x